 Teething- UGH!
 The very word causes parents everywhere to cringe and have visions of drooling, fussy babies.

-Watch the IGTV video below for a deep dive on teething.
-You’ll learn: symptoms of teething, symptoms that are often confused with teething, ways to soothe inflamed gums, common teething toys, things to avoid with teething babies, Tylenol vs. Motrin usage, and tips to help your teething baby to sleep.
+We’ll go over symptoms of teething, symptoms that are often confused with teething, ways to soothe inflamed gums, common teething toys, things to avoid with teething babies, Tylenol vs. Motrin usage, and tips to help your teething baby to sleep.

 How long does teething last?anchor